Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * supports six different database engine including: MySQL, PostgreSQL, and MariaDB (all open source)

 ## Module 4: MONITORING

+### What is monitoring
+* this is a process of observing, measuring, and gathering information about various components of a system
+* ensures everything works
+* paying attention to an application to avoid any kind of disaster by creating checks and alarms
+### Cloud watch
+* AWS monitoring service
+* allows company to monitor layers of application and identify any potential issue
+* what are the features of it??
+ * collect system level Metrics --> provide information about a system's performance and behavior
+ * application level metrics --> collect info of the softwar; help understand how app is being used by user; maintaining a high-quality user experience
+ * Alarm creation and notification --> trigger alerts and notifications when some potential issue is detected
+### Monitoring with cloud watch logs
+* cloud watch allows collecting and manageing different logs from different resources
+* collect and centralize logs from your applications, services, and AWS resources, making it easier to analyze and troubleshoot issues
+* logs = record or data or information

 ### Five step plan to migrating from MySQL to Amazon RDS?
 * create MySQL database instance on AWS RDS
    * video of how to do it